rboswellj/RobertJohnsonDungeonDiver/README.md

         The login form writes the username and an encrypted password to the database when the "Create Account" button is pressed.
 It is also used to retrieve a login token when the "login" button is pressed, if the user and password match what is in the database.
+    6. Calculate and Display Data Based on an external factor The running from the time the start button is pressed to the time the goal is reached is calculated.
+It is then compared to the user's previous speed record and if it is faster, the record is updated for the user.
+The top speeds for all user's are also ranked in a leader board.
+    7. Create an array, dictionary or list, populate it with multiple value The leader board is made up of an array.
+Each time the function rankUsers() is called from the index.js file in the app it pulls in a complete list of all the user's stored in the json file on the api and pushes their names and top times to an array.
+This array is then sorted from lowest time to highest and the result is inserted into an ordered list that makes up the leader board.
+    8. Create a Web Server with at least one route.
+        The Api backend.